Study and Research Abroad with Student Status

 If you are abroad in your final term, you cannot return to the U.S. in J-1 status after the program end date of your DS-2019.
 You may need to travel back to the U.S. during your final term before the program end date to apply for AT, which will extend your DS-2019.

 If you are abroad during the spring term, you still need to comply with your tax filing obligations if you spent time in the U.S. during the previous calendar year.

-If you have income to report, the deadline for the tax return to be received by the tax authorities is April 15th.
-If you had no U.S. income you will need to send the federal form 8843 to the IRS (Internal Revenue Service) by June 15th.
+If you have income to report, the deadline for the tax return to be received by the tax authorities is generally April 15th.
+If you had no U.S. income you will need to send the IRS form 8843 to the IRS (Internal Revenue Service) by June 15th.